igorkasyanchuk/new_google_recaptcha/README.md

   NewGoogleRecaptcha.human?(params[:new_google_recaptcha_token], "checkout")
 ```

+### Saving humanity score from Google in your model

 `get_humanity_detailed` method acts like `human?` method, the only difference is that it returns following hash with three key-value pairs:

 - `is_human` - whether actor is a human or not (same as result of `human?` method)
 - `score` - actual humanity score from recaptcha response
 - `model` - model which you trying to save

 It could be handy if you want to store score in db or put it into logs or smth else.
+Real example is above in the code samples.

 Add to your navigation links `data-turbolinks="false"` to make it works with `turbolinks`.